cncf/mentoring/communitybridge/README.md

 -	Recommended Skills: C#
 -	Mentor(s): Sergey Kanzhelev (@SergeyKanzhelev)

-### 2019
+## 2019

-2019 year, CNCF was participating in the Community Bridge, sponsoring three mentees to work on Kubernetes and CoreDNS projects during the foundations’ pilot stage.
+In 2019, CNCF was participating in the Community Bridge, sponsoring three mentees to work on Kubernetes and CoreDNS projects during the foundations’ pilot stage.

 See our blog post here on the [CNCF Blog](https://www.cncf.io/blog/2019/08/22/cncf-hosts-three-student-internships-for-kubernetes-and-coredns-projects-through-linux-foundations-communitybridge/).